iq-coryp/documentation-testing/pages/concepts/company-tree.md

 #### Devices

-Devices are hardware appliances that run iQmetrix products such a XQ Shelf.
+Devices are hardware appliances that run iQmetrix products such as XQ Shelf.

 ### Relationships